$144 billion worth of slave-produced items are imported to the US from the top 5 at-risk product categories alone.

 Africa has the largest percentage of citizens in slavery.

-Prior to joining Grace Farms Foundation, Ms. Patel served in the U.S. Attorney's Office for the District of Connecticut from 2003 to 2015, including serving as the Deputy Chief of the National Security and Major Crimes Unit from 2010 to 2015.
+Prior to joining Grace Farms Foundation, Ms. Patel served as a federal prosecutor from 1999 until 2015.
+She began her career in the Southern District of New York and joined the U.S. Attorney's Office for the District of Connecticut from 2003 to 2015, where she served as the Deputy Chief of the National Security and Major Crimes Unit from 2010 to 2015.
+Ms. Patel oversaw one of the first federal anti-trafficking task forces in the country and has successfully prosecuted numerous international and national cases involving child exploitation and human trafficking.
 Ms. Patel is the recipient of numerous awards, including the U.S. Department of Homeland Security Director's Award in 2016 for her work on counter-terrorism cases.
 Ms. Patel has also worked with the private sector, academia, and government to create an innovate program that will provide a high-level training to hotel and motel staff throughout Connecticut.

 Carl Preller is a Director of UNCHAIN Foundation and the EVP of Global Strategic Planning and Performance at TCC Global from October 2017 to present.
 Prior to joining TCC, from September 2014 to October 2017 Mr. Preller was Chief Performance Officer for Geometry Global North America.
 From September 2007 to September 2014, Mr. Preller served in various roles at Kantar Retail, including managing its business units in Thailand, China as well as in the United States.
 From September 200 through July 2007, Mr. Preller served in various commercial director roles for L'Oreal, in the United Kingdom, France, and Hong Kong.
 From September 1997 to September 2000, he served in various marketing roles for The Coca-Cola Company, and from January 1994 to September 1997, as brand and account manager at Unilever.
 Mr. Preller graduated from Kearsney College, and received a Bachelor of Commerce, Honors Economics, from University of Cape Town.